lavanya-sood/Captain-Epidemic/README.md

 ### Functions implemented
 * Deployment as a REST Web service with a clearly documented API
+* Database implementation by using information collected through web scraping of the WHO Website
 * Ability to make GET requests to the API
 * Ability to make POST, PUT and DELETE requests to API by authorized users
 * API Testing through Postman and Pytests